temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 With the Temporal Java SDK, you define Activities similarly to how you define Workflows: using an interface and an implementation.

-Create the file `HelloWorldActivity.java` in `app/src/main/java/helloworldapp/` and add the following code to define the `HelloWorldActivity` interface:
+Create the file `HelloWorldActivities.java` in `app/src/main/java/helloworldapp/` and add the following code to define the `HelloWorldActivities` interface:

 <!--SNIPSTART hello-world-project-template-java-activity-interface-->
 <!--SNIPEND-->

-The `HelloWorldActivity` interface is annotated with `@ActivityInterface`, signifying that the interface is a Temporal Activity.
-Within this interface is a single method `composeGreeting(String name)` and is annotated with `@WorkflowMethod`.
-This annotation denotes the starting point of Activity execution which will be called during the Workflow execution.
+The `HelloWorldActivities` interface is annotated with `@ActivityInterface`, signifying that the interface is a Temporal Activity.
+Within this interface is a single method signature, `composeGreeting(String name)`.
+Activity Interfaces can have multiple methods, but for this example you'll have just the one.

-Next, create `HelloWorldActivityImpl.java` in `app/src/main/java/helloworldapp/` and add the following code to implement the Activity and define its methods:
+Next, create `HelloWorldActivitiesImpl.java` in `app/src/main/java/helloworldapp/` and add the following code to implement the Activity and define its methods:

 <!--SNIPSTART hello-world-project-template-java-activity-->
 <!--SNIPEND-->